gcapes/git-course/12-conclusion.md

 losing any work.
 * Collaboratively work on code or documents or any other files.

-Now, consider again our initial questions:
+Now, consider again our initial scenario:

-* If someone asks you, "Can I have the code you used to create the data that you graphed in your conference paper?", you can use your version control logs and tags to immediately retrieve the exact version of the code that you used.
+If someone asks you, "Can you process a new data file in exactly the same way as described in your journal paper?
+Or can I have the code to do it myself?"
+You can use your version control logs and tags to easily retrieve the exact version of the code that you used.
-* If someone tells you, "Er, your laptop's just been stolen!" ideally you'll have lost no work as you push it regularly to a remote repository.
-* If you're working with a colleague on a journal paper who storms into your office and shouts, "you've just deleted my analysis section" you can just ask them to retrieve the previous version from the repository.
-* If you're working with colleagues on a code and you find that a function you wrote has been rewritten and you want to know why, you could just look through the logs at the commit messages and, hopefully, these'll explain why it was changed.

 Version control serves as a log book for your software and documents, ideas you've explored, fixes you've made, refactorings you've done, false paths